apache/cassandra-website/src/apachecon_cfp.md

 #### Apache Cassandra Summit CFP (40-minute presentation, 5-minute Q&A) –

 **Example proposals might include:**
-- Presentations from contributors and large operators covering pain points and proposals to address them.
+- Lessons learned operating Apache Cassandra at scale.
-- Planned or proposed improvements in specific areas of the Apache Cassandra codebase.
+- Customizations and ways members of the community have extended Apache Cassandra to make it a great fit for their use case.
-- Planned or proposes improvements we can make to strengthen and empower the Apache Cassandra. community.
+- Stability improvements, performance enhancements, and new features in an upcoming Cassandra release.
-- Something we haven't thought about that advanced operators / contributors would be interested to hear.
+- Something we haven't thought about that a general audience would be interested to hear.

 &nbsp;